things to know about travelling to sweden

 5. Recycling is taken seriously

 It’s not just the air that’s clean; Sweden has clean streets too!
 As an extremely environmentally conscious country (which I love!), Sweden takes recycling very seriously.
 Make sure you pay attention to the recycling regulations and recycle your waste in the appropriate bins.
-Luckily it’s not hard as there are recycling bins throughout the towns and cities in Sweden.

 6. The sun doesn’t really set in summer

 You may have heard this one before, but if you’re visiting Sweden in the summer you’ll find the sun doesn’t really set.
 The sun rises around 3:30 am and sets after 10:30 pm.
-It’s great for exploring in the summer months but the reverse is true in winter, with the sun setting and rising very late.
-And, if you’re in the north of the country you can expect the sun to never set in summer, or not even rise in the winter!

 7. Be prepared to enjoy fika

-When it comes to what to know about Sweden, knowing about the tradition of fika is important.
-Fika is a favourite daily tradition in Sweden and one that I can wholeheartedly get on board with.
-It’s where you get together with friends for a break involved coffee and sweet treats.
+It’s where you get together with friends for a break involving coffee and sweet treats.
 A lot of people try and do this once a day and it’s a great way to make new friends (and eat delicious treats!).

 8. There’s no need to wear flashy clothing

 Sweden is a pretty casual country in many ways but especially when it comes to clothing.
 It’s not like London or Paris where you may find people dressed to the nines in fancy clothing.
-In Sweden, things are done in moderation, from everyday clothing to late-night clubbing in Stockholm.
-Personally, this is a big plus for me, I’d much rather be in comfy clothing the entire time!

 9. Swedish food doesn’t just mean Swedish meatballs

 Yes, the meatballs are great but it’s not just about the meatballs when it comes to Swedish food.
-There are delicious pastries, stews, fish, lingonberries and their famous pea soup.
+There are delicious pastries, stews, fish, lingonberries, and their famous pea soup.
 It’s delicious.

-Many Swedish cafes also do great lunch deals with prices from 70-120 SEK (USD7.50 – USD13) which you should definitely try!
+Many Swedish cafes also do great lunch deals with prices from 70-120 SEK (USD7.50 – USD13) which you should definitely try.

 10. Vegetarians and vegans have nothing to worry about